Campus Farm

 At CLC: Learning sustainability

-In addition to supplying Café Willow and the Farm Market with food, the Campus Farm gives us a living laboratory for our horticulture students.
+Supplying Café Willow and the Farm Market with food is a goal of Campus Farm.
+It also serves as a living laboratory for our horticulture students.
 The Horticulture program offers a certificate and an associate degree in sustainable agriculture, as well as other areas.
+Learn about the Horticulture program.

-The Campus Farm gives students a chance to get their hands in the dirt, as well as to see the fruits of their labor.
+The Campus Farm lets students get their hands in the dirt and see the fruits of their labor.

 In Lake County: Look locally

 The CLC Campus Farm is just one of many organic farms near you.
-Almost half of all organic farms in the U.S. sell directly to consumers, such as through Community Supported Agriculture (CSA) programs and farmers’ markets.
+Nearly half of all organic farms in the U.S. sell directly to consumers.
+They do this through farmers' markets and Community Supported Agriculture (CSA).

 Around the world: Sustainability everywhere